seniorglez/Magic-Cardmarket-Spider/README.md

 # Magic-Cardmarket-Spider

+A scrapy-powered spider which parses all the 'single card' magic advertisement on https://www.cardmarket.com/.

+## Prerequisites

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-## Prerequisites

 The only package you need is scrapy.
 To install it, run the following command: